content-left-bg.png

 Ministerial approval is required for a school to deliver kindergarten.

-• seeks Ministerial approval for SDK to be established at the school; and
+• seeks Ministerial approval for SDK to be established at the school

 • arranges for the school to be prescribed to deliver kindergarten under the Education (General Provisions) Regulation 2017.

-• Once prescribed, EC instructs region to notify the school of their approval to deliver kindergarten.
+• Once prescribed, ECRC instructs the region to notify the school of their approval to deliver kindergarten.

-• Principal advises the school community that the school is approved to deliver kindergarten.
+• The Principal advises the school community that the school is approved to deliver a kindergarten program in either a composite class setting (may be referred to as multi-age class) or a non-composite setting.

 Step 4 – Preparation for delivery